 And it’s a well-documented phenomenon that losses feel more painful than gains feel good.
-That may explain why a lot fewer people have money in the market now than before the last bear market.
+That may explain why a lot fewer people had money in the market by the end of the 2007-2009 bear market than at the beginning.
 Fear and pain drove them out.

 To be sure, the losses were brutal.
 Between Oct.
 2007 and March 2009, the market fell 50%.

 Some people couldn’t take it, so they sold, thereby locking in their losses.
 And some of those folks never got back in.
-According to Gallup, 62% of adults in the U.S. owned stock before the Great Recession.
-Today, just 54% own stock.
+According to Gallup, 65% of adults in the U.S. owned stock before the Great Recession.
+By the time it ended, just 55% owned stock.
 Those who are still on the sidelines missed out of one of history’s greatest bull markets.

 If some of the people who left the stock market had decided in advance about what they would do during the next market downturn, maybe they wouldn’t have missed the incredible recovery that followed.

 What can you do?
 Answer this question: “What will I/we do when the next bear market hits?”
 Make a decision (if you’re married, make sure your spouse is in on the decision) and write it down.
 Then, when the next bear market arrives, read what you wrote and follow your own instructions.
-Ideally, your answer is that you won’t make any changes at all, which means you’re following an investment strategy you can live with in good times and bad.
+Ideally, your answer is that you will continue to follow your investment strategy, which means you’re following a strategy you can live with in good times and bad.
 Speaking of which…

 4 – Not having an objective process in place